JoeUgly/Ringfingers_Roster/Advanced_Usage.md

 <br/><br/>
 ### compression error checksum
-Compare the values in the checksum file to make sure your file is not corrupted.
+Compare the values frim the checksum file to make sure your file is not corrupted.
 A checksum file is included in each release.

 Example using Powershell:\
 `Get-FileHash rr.exe`\
 Example using CMD:\
 `certutil -hashfile rr.exe sha256`\
 Example using Bash:\
-`SHA256sum rr.exe`
+`SHA256sum rr`

 <br/><br/>
 ### linux mark as exe
+<< name of permission error

 <br/><br/>